How to Determine the Cost and Value of Your Workforce

 Technology found in many HRIS systems can now integrate all the information, which simplifies the process of capturing the data through one database, and calculating it in real time.

-If you do not currently have an HRIS, or not satisfied with the one you have, then it’s time to consider Orange.
-Orange is Balance Point’s state-of-the-art, cloud-based HRIS that can help in the preparation of total compensation packages and much more!
+If you do not currently have an HRIS, or not satisfied with the one you have, then it’s time to consider Balance Point.
+Our state-of-the-art, cloud-based HRIS can help in the preparation of total compensation packages and much more!

 A single point of contact, who is also a Certified Payroll Professional, will help you every step of the way and ensure your organization is onboarded methodically and successfully.
 Schedule an appointment with one of our Workforce Management Consultants today.